alash3al/exeq/README.md

 ```

 #### Exeq Binary
-> exeq is an initutive cli app, you can just write `exeq help` from your shell and go with its help.
+> exeq is an intuitive cli app, you can just write `exeq help` from your shell and go with its help.
 > the binary consists of the following subcommands
 ```shell
    queue:work     start the queue worker(s)